 Do I Need a Digital Executor for My Social Media Will?

 A Digital Executor plays a vital role in carrying out your Social Media Will.
 Without a Digital Executor, managing your accounts would be difficult.
 Your family or friends could be confused about the decisions to make regarding your social media accounts and who should be responsible for them.
 That is why it is required to mention a Digital Executor as they:

 - If stated, they can also memorialize your accounts

-What are the Roles and Responsibilities of a Digital Executor
+What are the Roles and Responsibilities of a Digital Executor?

-A Digital Executor is one of the most important parts of your Social Media Will.
+A Digital Executor is one of the most critical parts of your Social Media Will.
 Without mentioning your executors, your family and friends may not know your wishes and can get confused about who should carry out your wishes.
 So, the roles and responsibilities of a Digital Executor for your Social Media Will are:

 - Archiving your data- files, photos, videos, messages, and playlists.